What Color is Your Privlege?

 by F. I. Goldhaber

-NATIONALISM: (Mis)Understanding Donald Trump's Capitalism, Racism, Global Politics, International Trade and Media Wars -- a rich, robust collection of 10 essays, three fiction pieces, 51 poems, and two plays -- includes my poems Amendment XIV and The War on Terrorism.
+NATIONALISM: (Mis)Understanding Donald Trump's Capitalism, Racism, Global Politics, International Trade and Media Wars — a rich, robust collection of 10 essays, three fiction pieces, 51 poems, and two plays — includes my poems Amendment XIV and The War on Terrorism.
+You can also read both in What Color is Your Privilege?.

 by F. I. Goldhaber